Skip to Content

 Smoothies are often served as a convenient breakfast on the go, an easily digestible meal when you’re ill, or as a tasty treat.
 They’re versatile meals with thousands of combinations, guaranteeing you can find one to suit your tastes.

-This pineapple mango smoothie recipe is full of healthful ingredients to aid with allergy relief and keep you feeling your best!
+This pineapple mango smoothie recipe is full of healthy, wholesome ingredients to aid with allergy relief and keep you feeling your best, regardless of the time of year.

 If you are allergic to bee stings, proceed with caution.
 You could have an allergic reaction to bee pollen.